bl4ck5un/mbedtls-SGX/README.md

-# mbedtls-SGX: a port of mbedtls to SGX
+# mbedtls-SGX: TLS stack in SGX

-mbedtls-SGX is a port of [mbedtls](https://github.com/ARMmbed/mbedtls) (previously PolarSSL) for Intel-SGX. mbedtls-SGX aims to preserve **all** of the functionality of mbedtls permitted by SGX.
+mbedtls-SGX is a port of [mbedtls](https://github.com/ARMmbed/mbedtls) (previously PolarSSL) to Intel-SGX. mbedtls-SGX aims to preserve **all** of the [features of mbedtls](https://tls.mbed.org/core-features).
 With mbedtls-SGX, you can

-- access a wide array of cryptographic primitives (hash, PRNG, RSA, ECC, AES, etc) in SGX.
+- use a wide array of cryptographic primitives (hash, RSA, ECC, AES, etc) in SGX.
 - build SGX-secured tls clients and servers -- even OS cannot access session secrets.
 - enjoy the awesome [documentation](https://tls.mbed.org/kb) and clean [API](https://tls.mbed.org/api/) of mbedtls.
-- use cmake to build on whatever toolchain / platform you like.

-In addition, mbedtls-SGX comes with examples to help you get started.
+In addition, mbedtls-SGX comes with [examples](https://github.com/bl4ck5un/mbedtls-SGX/tree/master/example) to help you get started.
 Note that certain functionality is lost due to limitations of SGX.
 Read on for details.

 # Update